 As the president of a bank in central Illinois, Becky’s father had many farmers as clients.
 He was popular with them because he understood what was important to them, and what it took for them to run their businesses.
 He also knew the value of farmland and viewed it as a smart investment.
 “He began to acquire 120 acres here, 80 acres there, as part of his retirement planning for himself and my mother,” Becky says.
 “My father was a shrewd investor and valued farmland very highly.”
 The land Becky owns today is part of that inheritance, and she continues her father’s commitment to protecting it.

-Challenges and joys
+Challenges and joys of inheriting farmland

-Today, Becky knows both the challenges and joys of owning farmland.
+Today, Becky knows both the challenges and joys of inheriting farmland.
 “My father used to say, and now I know this myself, that farming is a gamble.
 People don’t always realize just how much of a gamble it is, even for the landowner.
 Everything is dependent on the weather, and the price for seeds, fertilizer and other things really affect the amount of income you get from the farm.”
-As a retired English teacher and the daughter of an active farmland investor, Becky feels lucky to have the income from her farmland and is clear-eyed about the importance of protecting its value as an asset as well as an heirloom.
+As a retired English teacher and the daughter of an active farmland investor, Becky feels lucky to have the income from her inherited farmland and is clear-eyed about the importance of protecting its value as an asset as well as an heirloom.

 “The most important thing to me is making sure the farm is being taken care of,” Becky notes.
 “I rely on it to be a good income-producing asset, but I’m also grateful to have the enjoyment I get from owning a farm.”
 Being part of an industry, and really a culture, that’s responsible for growing food and, in turn, caring for others, is very special to her.

-Becky’s focus on protecting her farmland asset is one of the things that led her to be an early adopter of Tillable’s Hassle-Free Lease offer.
+Becky’s focus on protecting her inherited farmland is one of the things that led her to be an early adopter of Tillable’s Hassle-Free Lease offer.
 She says, “The past few years have been difficult for everyone in farming, and I wasn’t sure if my farm was really performing as well as it could.
 With the farming economy and political environment as it is right now, getting paid three years of rent upfront is security—because you don’t know what’s going to happen in the future.”
 Tillable’s commitment to protecting the land, as well as protecting Becky’s income from market risks, convinced her to try a new approach to managing her land.

 On being a woman in agriculture